Distance: 110 miles (180 km)

 Number of Teams: The 2021 race will be limited to a maximum of twenty (20) teams (maximum two (2) teams per kennel) based on sign up order.
 Should the number of teams exceed twenty (20), a wait list will be maintained.
 A wait list has priority over late entries.

-Start: 10:00 am in front of the Old Post Office.
+Start: 10:00 am on the Top of the World in West Dawson at the Sunnydale turnoff.
 Staggered start timed at two (2) minute intervals.

 The first musher to leave the starting line will carry a bag of mail.

 Registration Deadline: Entries will be accepted starting January 1, 2021.
-Entry deadline is February 28, 2021.
-Payment must be made by that time.
+Entry deadline is February 6, 2021.
+Payment must be received by that time.
+Entry will not be guaranteed until the entry form is complete and the entry fee has been paid in full.
+Any mushers wishing to sign up after the February 6th deadline will incur an additional $100 late registration fee.
 Should there be more than 20 teams, a wait list will be established and given priority over late entries.
-Any mushers wishing to sign up after this date will incur an additional $50 late registration fee.

 Registration and Entry Fee: